olufuwatayo/olufuwatayo.github.io/_posts/2020-01-31-Introduction-to-IAC-with-terraform.md

 Download terraform from https://www.terraform.io/downloads.html,  and follow instructions to install it or just run as an executable.

-We’d be using AWS for this so be sure you have an AWS account by signing up for it here Amazon Web Services.
+We’d be using AWS for this so be sure you have an AWS account by signing up for it here  https://portal.aws.amazon.com/billing/signup.

  Once signed in go to the IAM section, click on your username, security credential tab, create an access key, once you have your access key.